flerokoo/Shoe3D-Boilerplate-Code/README.md

 ## TODO
 - [x] Create simple tweener, that works in context of current screen (so that all tweens are disposed, when screen is changed&disposed)
-- [ ] Add possibility to dispose assetpacks
+- [x] Add possibility to dispose assetpacks
-- [ ] Dispose screen after hidden
+- [x] Dispose screen after it is hidden (dispose children also)
 - [ ] Add support for loading msgpack-compressed objects
-- [ ] Add antialias flag
+- [ ] Add antialias flag for threejs (or maybe autodetect that bitch?)
 - [ ] Fix type of parameter of Log.log (when building in release mode)
 - [ ] Add getGeometry/getBufferGeometry to both Assets and AssetPack
-- [ ] Fix sourcemaps bundling
+- [x] Fix sourcemaps bundling
-- [ ] Remake layer camera settings
+- [ ] Refactor layer camera settings
-- [ ] Remake EasyDebug
+- [ ] Refactor EasyDebug
 - [ ] Implement index.html tags autoreplace (i.e. <%%shoe3d_game_name%%> to what defined in build.hxml)
 - [ ] Fix double loading of the same texture, when shoe3d_allow_textures (maybe get it from three.js internal cache?)
 - [ ] Refactor input event propagation code
 - [ ] Add batching for 2D layers
 - [ ] Pass dt to gameobject/component update method (and think of some system to affect dt, that will be received by children gameobjects)
 - [ ] Support for GLTF auto loading (i kinda added it already, but it seems that there's a problem with texture loading in three's GLTFLoader.js) Also have to decide what to do if theres not only scene loaded (probably just push all meshes/scenes to object3d map of assetpack)
-- [ ] Add webp encoding for jpeg/png (for size reduction)
+- [x] Add webp encoding for jpeg/png (for size reduction)
     - [x] Encoding itself
     - [x] Replace png/jpg image urls in threejs object json files (now replacing links before loading (in runtime) only if webp is supported -- assuming that webp version exists when shoe3d_generate_webp flag is enabled)